kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 **How to Test**

 [Mocha](https://mochajs.org/) is a feature-rich JavaScript test framework running on [Node.js](https://nodejs.org/en/) and in the browser, making asynchronous testing simple and fun.
-Mocha tests run serially, allowing for flexible and accurate reporting, while mapping uncaught exceptions to the correct test cases.
+Mocha tests run serially, allowing for flexible and accurate reporting while mapping uncaught exceptions to the correct test cases.
 Hosted on [GitHub](https://github.com/mochajs/mocha).

 To run: